 - There are very few women who cannot breastfeed because of medical reasons.
 However, many women experience difficulties if the baby is not latched onto the breast properly.
 If this happens to your partner it could lead to sore nipples and your baby will be feeding for long periods and still not be satisfied.
 This can be avoided by correctly positioning your baby for feeding.
 The health visitor or midwife can help your partner with this. - The more often your baby breastfeeds the more milk will be made - it works on supply and demand.
 Most babies will want to feed frequently, especially in the first weeks, so some feeds will seem very close together. - You and your partner may worry that your baby is not getting enough milk because you can't measure the amount he gets.
 But if he is having wet and dirty nappies and is gaining weight at a normal rate, that means he's getting enough.
-Breastmilk provides all the nutrition your baby needs.

 - In fact, as your baby gets both a drink and food from the breast, there is no need for anything else for the first six months.
 (WHO Global strategy for infant and young child feeding 2003) - You and your partner may feel self-conscious about her breastfeeding in public but it can be done without anyone noticing.
 Your partner can lift her top from the waist and perhaps use a blanket, scarf or shawl.
 It can look as if your baby is just having a cuddle.
-Northern Ireland has many places where breastfeeding families are particularly welcome - see www.breastfedbabies.org - Breastfeeding is sometimes used as a method of contraception.
+Northern Ireland has a number of places where breastfeeding families are particularly welcome - see below. - Breastfeeding is sometimes used as a method of contraception.
 If you definitely don't want to have another baby just yet, it is best to use other more reliable methods of contraception which are suitable while breastfeeding. - Your partner may find it helpful to meet with other breastfeeding mums.
 There are a number of local breastfeeding groups that meet regularly.
-Your health visitor and midwife will know when and where or visit www.breastfedbabies.org - Keeping mother and baby together at night is important as it makes it easier for mum to feed baby on demand. - Breastfeeding is handier than bottlefeeding at night and when away from home as there's no need to worry about keeping milk fresh and heating bottles, plus it's free - bottlefeeding a baby costs £44 to £89 per month.
+Your health visitor and midwife will know when and where. - Keeping mother and baby together at night is important as it makes it easier for mum to feed baby on demand. - Breastfeeding is handier than bottlefeeding at night and when away from home as there's no need to worry about keeping milk fresh and heating bottles, plus it's free - bottlefeeding a baby costs well over £600 a year.